 The symptoms of panic disorder can be very confusing for many people.
 It is especially easy to confuse the intense body sensations with physical maladies such as a heart attack.
 Many of the people that I treat for panic attacks or anxiety attacks (two different ways of describing panic disorder) have been to the emergency room thinking that the overwhelming sensations that they were experiencing must surely be a life threatening physical problem.
 In fact, it is so hard for some people to accept that what they are feeling are the acute anxiety symptoms of panic disorder that they return to the emergency room again and again only to hear the same explanation.
 They are usually reassured that their heart is fine and they are sent home.
 Surprisingly, panic attack sufferers are not always told that they are experiencing panic disorder in the emergency room nor or they always referred for appropriate therapy.
 I have often been shocked at this.
 Fortunately, there are still many competent E.R. physicians who will explain about panic disorder to their patients and make an appropriate referral for psychotherapeutic treatment.

 Part of the problem that leads to patient confusion is that we are designed to use the same nervous system to articulate both emotional distress and physical distress.
-Most people tend to think physical problem first.
+Most people tend to think of physical problems first.
 It is only after they are convinced that they are physically fine that they begin to accept the reality of how intense the symptoms of panic disorder can really be.
 These sudden overwhelming sensations have confused many panic disorder sufferers.
-They can include a sudden rush of physical discomfort and fear, chest pain, heart pounding, trembling or shaking, dizziness, sweating, hot flashes, nausea, breathlessness, a choking sensation, tingling, a fear of dying, losing control or going crazy.
+They can include a sudden rush of physical discomfort and fear, chest pain, heart-pounding, trembling or shaking, dizziness, sweating, hot flashes, nausea, breathlessness, a choking sensation, tingling, a fear of dying, losing control, or going crazy.

 Another part of the problem is that there has not been a simple way to assess panic disorder symptoms and severity.
 However, the good news is that there now is.
 M. Katherine Shear, M.D. has developed a short quiz that tests whether a person may have panic disorder or not.
 The inventory she developed is the Panic Disorder Severity Scale (PDSS).
 It is a self-report type of test that is quickly becoming a standard in the field in screening for panic disorder.

 Dr. Shear has been kind enough to make her test available for clinicians and researchers to use in assessing panic attack and anxiety attack symptoms and severity.
-Please note that no single test alone can diagnosis whether someone has panic disorder.
-However, this scale may let you know that you need to seek a complete assessment, diagnosis and treatment from a licensed mental health professional.
+Please note that no single test alone can diagnose whether someone has panic disorder.
+However, this scale may let you know that you need to seek a complete assessment, diagnosis, and treatment from a licensed mental health professional.

 Below, you will find the 7-question test that may begin to bring clarity about some of the intense anxiety symptoms that you have been experiencing.
 Take the test and add up your score.
 Hopefully, it can help you decide whether you need to seek professional help.